-While all the boxes are filled out, it isn't "done."
+While all the boxes are filled out, it isn't "done".
 You can do all the secondary research in the world and that will still not guarantee your success.

-Rather than view your one-page business plan as something you've completed, we recommend that you view it as a constant working draft.
+Rather than view your Lean Canvas as something you've completed, we recommend that you view it as a constant working draft.
 Something that you review, test, and update over time.